 Examples of Person Accounts in ERP

 ERP applications implement private accounts to varying degrees.
-Following are examples from 2 ERP applications that we support as a firm:
+Following are examples from 2 ERP applications that we support:

 SAP Business One

 SAP Business One allows for the categorization of a Business Partner as Company, Private or Employee, but as shown following, this acts as nothing more than an indicator that a company is a sole proprietor.
 None of the data schema varies for Company vs Private.
 What is most telling is the ability to maintain multiple contacts for the person.

 Business One Business Partner Maintenance